cortex-js/cortexjs.io/docs/compute-engine/06-guide-augmenting.md

 ### Declaring a Function

-**To declare a function**, associate an `evaluate` handler, which is the body of the function, with an identifier.
+**To declare a function**, associate an `evaluate` handler, which is the body of the function, with a symbol.

 ```js
 ce.declare("double", {